jpillora/node-shell-http/README.md

 ## Security Considerations

 This project was created for fun and is not production ready.
-If you are intent on using it however, I strongly advise you run it over an HTTPS server with the access token (`SHELL_HTTP_TOKEN` env var) set to a cryptographically strong passphrase.
+However, if you are intent on using it, I strongly advise you run it over an HTTPS server with the access token (`SHELL_HTTP_TOKEN` env var) set to a cryptographically strong passphrase.